-- the types and levels of activities in which the bank will engage; and - any other information the appropriate regulator may require.
+- applicable to a bank in that category of capital, - the types and levels of activities in which the bank will engage, and - any other information the appropriate regulator may require.

-Criteria for Accepting Plan
+- b.
+Criteria for Accepting Plan.

-The regulator may not accept a capital restoration plan unless the regulator determines that the plan:

-- includes the contents discussed above for a plan required by the Act; - is based upon realistic assumptions and is likely to succeed in restoring the bank's capital; and - would not appreciably increase the risk, including credit risk, interest rate risk and other types of risk to which the bank is exposed.
+The regulator may not accept a capital restoration plan unless the regulator determines that the plan: - includes the contents discussed above for a plan required by the Act, - is based upon realistic assumptions and is likely to succeed in restoring the bank's capital, and - would not appreciably increase the risk, including credit risk, interest rate risk and other types of risk to which the bank is exposed. - c.
+Holding Company Guarantee.

-Holding Company Guarantee